What Color Are Most Great Danes? (Explained!)

 I don’t have any personal experience because none of my Great Danes’ skin colors have affected them.
 However, statistics show that white Danes are predisposed to various health problems due to their skin color.

 Blue Great Danes may have skin issues due to their thin coat, but all Great Danes have short coats that cause skin irritation.
-If a Great blue Dane has blue eyes, they have the merle gene, which can cause problems.
+If a Great Blue Dane has blue eyes, they have the Merle gene, which can cause problems.

 Is it true that all white Great Danes are deaf?
 No. The dominant white gene causes an increase in deafness, but not every German Mastiff with this coloring is deaf.
 While Merles are lovely dogs, breeding them can result in stillborn or sick puppies, as well as blindness and deafness.